Concentration—Conclusion: Nutriment and the Elements#

 Herein, “defining” (vavatthāna) is determining by characterizing individual essences.
 [19] [The compound] catudhātuvavatthāna (“four-element defining”) is [resolvable into] catunnaṃ dhātūnaṃ vavatthānaṃ (“defining of the four elements”).
 “Attention given to elements,” “the meditation subject consisting of elements” and “defining of the four elements” all mean the same thing.

 This is given in two ways: in brief and in detail.
-It is given in brief in the Mahāsatipaṭṭhāna Sutta ( [D] II 294 ), and in detail in the Mahāhatthipadopama Sutta ( [M] I 185 ), the Rāhulovāda Sutta ( [M] I 421 ), and the Dhātuvibhaṅga Sutta ( [M] III 240 ).
+It is given in brief in the Mahāsatipaṭṭhāna Sutta (D II 294), and in detail in the Mahāhatthipadopama Sutta (M I 185), the Rāhulovāda Sutta (M I 421), and the Dhātuvibhaṅga Sutta (M III 240).

 2.2 Texts and Commentary in Brief#

-§28 [345/403] It is given in brief in the Mahāsatipaṭṭhāna Sutta, for one of quick understanding whose meditation subject is elements, as follows: “Bhikkhus, just as though a skilled butcher or butcher’s apprentice had killed a cow and were seated at the crossroads 348
+§28 345/403 It is given in brief in the Mahāsatipaṭṭhāna Sutta, for one of quick understanding whose meditation subject is elements, as follows: “Bhikkhus, just as though a skilled butcher or butcher’s apprentice had killed a cow and were seated at the crossroads 348 with it cut up into pieces, so too, bhikkhus, a bhikkhu reviews this body however placed, however disposed, as consisting of elements: In this body there are the earth element, the water element, the fire element, and the air element” [20](D II 294).

 §29 The meaning is this: just as though a clever butcher, or his apprentice who worked for his keep, had killed a cow and divided it up and were seated at the crossroads, reckoned as the intersection of the main roads going in the four directions, having laid it out part by part, so too a bhikkhu reviews the body, however placed because it is in some one of the four postures and however disposed because it is so placed, thus: In this body there are the earth element, the water element, the fire element, and the air element.